ruveeha33/NuclearShield/README.md

 > [!NOTE]
 > Statistical analysis is used as **decision-support evidence**, not as proof of malicious activity.
 >
-> An anomaly indicates that evidence deserves review; it does not independently establish cause or intent.
+> An anomaly indicates that evidence may deserve review.
+It does not independently establish cause, intent, or compromise.

 ### Correlation

 Related records can be associated through shared evidence characteristics such as actors, assets, and event relationships.

 > [!NOTE]
-> Correlation identifies relationships between evidence records.
-Correlation alone does not establish causation.
+> Correlation provides analytical context.
+A relationship between evidence records does not automatically establish causation.

 ---